yeahdongcn/RSBarcodes/README.md

 ###Barcode scanner:

-Place a UIViewController in storyboard and select RSScannerViewController based class as its custom class.
-If you want to use the corners view (for barcode corners and borders displaying), you can put a UIView onto the view controller’s view and select RSCornersView as its custom class then link the highlightView to it and make sure the view’s size is as large as the view controller’s view.
+Place a ‘UIViewController’ in storyboard and set ‘RSScannerViewController’ based class as its custom class.
+If you want to use the corners view (for barcode corners and borders displaying), you can put a ‘UIView’ onto the view controller’s view and set ‘RSCornersView’ as its custom class then link the ‘highlightView’ to it, make sure the view’s size is as large as the view controller’s view.

-In RSScannerViewController based class implements your own handler.
+In ‘RSScannerViewController’ based class implements your own handler.

     - (id)initWithCoder:(NSCoder *)aDecoder
     {